-Our International ESUs help to deliver our educational programmes and organise community events across the globe, encouraging international understanding and cultural exchange through the use of the English language.
+Our international ESUs, of which there are over 50, help us to deliver our educational programmes and organise community events across the globe, encouraging international understanding and cultural exchange through the use of the English language.

-To find out more about your International ESU, or if you are interested in starting one in your local area, please contact us at email@example.com.
+To find out more about your International ESU, use the links provided below, or if you are interested in starting an ESU in your local area, please contact us at email@example.com.